heabijay/crtcli/README.md

 - `--file | -f <FILE>` — Apply transforms only to a specific file within the package folder.
 The path should be relative to the package folder or absolute (but still within the package folder).
 Useful for pre-commit git hooks.

+- `--check` — Checks for potential changes without applying them, exiting with a non-zero code if changes are needed.
+Could be useful for pre-commit git hooks or CI workflows.

 **Transforms (also options):**

 - `--apply-sorting | -S <true/false>` — Sorts the contents of specific files within the package.
 This is useful when you work with any VCS cause it prevents you from check some inconsistent diffs.